agelmore/agelmore.github.io/_posts/2015-4-19-Coverage-map.md

 Looks like pretty even coverage except for those two spots.
 Next I want to see what happens to the coverage after digital normalization (which I pretty much have to use in order to assemble with big files).
 Also, should figure out what those high coverage spots are.

+#Coverage map of assembled contigs on single F. nucleatum

+I will use the megahit assembly of normalized extracted reads from the full fuso db.
+Because these are extracted from the full database, it's very possible that there will be contigs that don't map to the F. nucleatum genome.
+However, I'm going to see what the coverage looks like for just nucelatum.
+Also, I'll make a before and after assembly coverage map to see what the change is.

+###